uob-coms20007/uob-coms20007.github.io/semantics/operational.md

   \end{array}
 $$

-One of the nice features of this notation is that multiple inferences can be chained together to present a consistent argument.
+One of the nice features of this notation is that multiple inferences can be glued together to present a consistent argument.
 For example, we can combine the above two inferences and the inference rule for $0 \in N$ to create the following argument:

 $$